Robustness-Aware Tool Selection and Manipulation Planning with Learned Energy-Informed Guidance: Experiments

 \section{Experiments}

-We evaluate our approach on three representative tool-use tasks—{tape pulling}, {fish scooping}, and {scissors hanging}—each involving selection from a set of $N {=} 3$ candidate tools.
+We evaluate our method on three representative tool-use tasks—{tape pulling}, {fish scooping}, and {scissors hanging}—each involving selection from a set of $N {=} 3$ candidate tools.
 These tasks span rigid, articulated and deformable objects, covering both non-prehensile and prehensile manipulation scenarios.
-Our method consistently selects tools and robust tool-object configurations, outperforming the baseline under force disturbances.
-Experiments on the scissors hanging task validate the real-world practicality of our approach.
+Experiments on the scissors hanging task validate the real-world practicality of our method.

 \ifthenelse{\boolean{includeFigures}}{

 }{}